 E-Tutorials (The final E-Tutorial paper must be received within 30 days of completion of the course in order for the student to receive credit.)

 Centro Pro Unione Summer Course in Rome

-Students are held to a high standard of performance at the Foundation in the writing of their papers for course requirements.
+Students are held to a high standard of performance at the GTF in the writing of their papers for course requirements.
 This high standard places the burden of responsibility and accountability upon the student to demonstrate competency in the literature and a capacity to bring critical analysis to the work in hand.
 If a student has disregarded protocol with respect to primary sources as relates to acceptable documented citations with relevant references, the evaluating faculty has the discretion of returning the work to the student for reworking.
 No charge of intentional deception is implied in the returning of such work but the student must accept the decision of the evaluating faculty and in turn must resubmit the reworked document for final approval.
 Failure on the part of the student to rework the document to the evaluating faculty's satisfaction will result in failure to earn credit for the work in hand.
 Any student wishing to challenge the decision of the evaluating faculty must submit a letter with a detailed explanation of the student's position to the Academic Affairs Committee.
 Rulings by the AAC are final.

-The Foundation requires all academic doctoral degree students (A.B.D., Th.D., Ph.D., Research) to submit one copy of their thesis in electronic form in addition to any required physical copies.
+The Graduate Theological Foundation requires all academic doctoral degree students (A.B.D., Th.D., Ph.D., Research) to submit one copy of their thesis in electronic form in addition to any required physical copies.
 The format of the thesis must be either MS Word (.doc) or Adobe Reader (.pdf).
 Students may either email the thesis as an attachment, or mail the thesis as a CD-ROM.
 The thesis must be in its final form and submitted three months prior to defense.

 The cost of each transcript is $10.

 No transcript may be posted to anyone or to anywhere without prior written request from the student and payment at the time of request.